kylpo/react-playbook/patterns/Row-Col.md

 </View>
 ```

 Within `View`, since there isn't a `style` prop, I can read top-down.
-Then when I step in to `Row`, I can read left-right.
+Then when I step in to `Row`, it tells me I can read left-right.

 Now, we could just stop here with adding `Row` to our toolkit, but `View` will often have a `style` prop, so lets formalize things with adding `Col` as well. `Col`, for now, just **forces** its `flexDirection` to `'column'`.